 If there is one thing that Vienna lacks compared to other major cities, it is a food hall or a street food market.
 Copenhagen has both: Torvehallerne has more than 60 diverse food stands and Reffen street food market is a very special place with delicious and diverse food that can be enjoyed near the water.

 Copenhagen also offers lots of modern architecture, such as the Opera House or the Playhouse or many residential, office, university and other buildings.
-Many of these buildings are built near the water which make them even more beautiful.
-Speaking of new buildings: Nordhavn is good example of a mixed-use mid-rise development in Copenhagen with a focus on sustainable transport and a nice waterfront.
+Many of these buildings are built near the water which makes them even more beautiful.
+Speaking of new buildings: Nordhavn is a good example of a mixed-use mid-rise development in Copenhagen with a focus on sustainable transport and a nice waterfront.
 The former industrial port area also offers stunning new architecture such as the Portland Towers or the UN building.

 Jane Jacobs once said that “new ideas must use old buildings” – so it is good to see that Copenhagen has plenty of old buildings, such as these buildings in the Nørrebro district or the buildings in the city’s former industrial areas.
-Finally, of all the things that make Copenhagen special, the freetown of Christiania is always a particularly exciting and diverse neighbourhood to visit!
+Finally, of all the things that make Copenhagen special, the Freetown of Christiania is always a particularly exciting and diverse neighbourhood to visit!
 It reminds us that a different society is possible.

 Andreas Lindinger is a Smart Urban Management Consultant at Denkstatt‘s Vienna office and an Urbanist passionate about livable cities, next-generation transportation, and sustainable businesses.
 Andreas is also the founder and head of Vienncouver and Jane’s Walk Vienna.
 Follow him on Twitter and LinkedIn.